 Then, the surgery came.
 It went well and I was released from the hospital on the same day.
 That was a good sign.
 Yet, a week later, I would develop an infection.
 And a week after that, my doctor would not authorize me to return to work.
 My body was not healed and I needed more time.
 I cried.
 Why does this always happen, I thought.
 I need to go back to work.
 Yet, my body was sending alert signals.
 It is not time, it said.
 You need more time to heal, it said further.

 My doctor reminded me that I’d just had major surgery and not every body bounces back in the same amount of time.
-She put me on an additional 3 weeks of leave.
+She put me on an additional three weeks of leave.
 This way, your body will heal and we won’t have to deal with prolonged healing or complications, she said.

 When I left her office, I felt a lightness in my shoulders that I’d not felt in a very long time.
 That lightness said, it’s ok.
 You’ll get the rest you need and won’t have to make decisions based on anxiety that you’ll regret later.
 At the time, this lightness felt strange to me because having a longer leave meant I’d have to pass on an opportunity that came about right as I went out on leave.
 I would not be back in time to make it happen.
 I was devastated.
 I wanted this opportunity.
 And I couldn’t have it now.